 What happens to your no-claims discount when you make a claim?

-Another example of how your unprotected no-claims bonus is affected when you make a claim can be found in the below table.
-The figures are examples from Direct Line's car insurance policy.
+An example of how your unprotected no-claims bonus is affected when you make a claim can be found in the below table.
+The figures are examples from LV='s car insurance policy.

 No-claims discount at policy start | What your no-claim discount is reduced to if you make 1 claim | What your no-claim discount is reduced to if you make 2 claims | What your no-claim discount is reduced to if you make 3 or more claims |